opensearch-project/opensearch-benchmark-workloads/README.md

 If you want to contribute a workload, please ensure that it works against the main version of OpenSearch (i.e. submit PRs against the `main` branch).
 We can then check whether it's feasible to backport the track to earlier OpenSearch/Elasticsearch versions.

-After making changes to a workload, it's recommended for developers to run a simple test with that workload in `test-mode` to determine if there are any breaking changes.
+After making changes to a workload, it's recommended for developers to run a. simple test with that workload in `test-mode` to determine if there are any breaking changes.

 See all details in the [contributor guidelines](https://github.com/opensearch-project/opensearch-benchmark/blob/main/CONTRIBUTING.md).